nilostolte/Sudoku/README.md

 When no suitable candidate is found (that is, when `( code & inserted ) == 0 )` fails for every candidate tried), then the `for` loop ends, and `digit == 10`.
 In this case, we need to backtrack, that is, remove the current candidate, and advance the previous inserted digit to the next candidate.
-This is taken care by the instructions found under the ` if ( digit == 10 )` statement, where the previous candidate is popped from the stack, removed from `matrix` and the auxiliary data structures (function `remove`), and advanced to the next candidate (`digit` is incremented and `code` is shifted left).
-Notice that the code sequence terminates with a `continue` statement in order to skip the line by line logic.
-Since the line and column (`i` and `j`) of the element to be dealt next are already known, modifying `i` or `j` is not required.
+This is taken care by the instructions found under the `if ( digit == 10 )` statement, where the previous candidate is popped from the stack, removed from `matrix` and the auxiliary data structures (function `remove`), and advanced to the next candidate (`digit` is incremented and `code` is shifted left).
+Notice that this command sequence terminates with a `continue` statement in order to skip the line by line logic.
+Since the line and column (`i` and `j`) of the element to be dealt next are already known (they were popped from the stack), modifying `i` or `j` is not required.
+Also of note, if all the possible candidates were tried, `digit` will become 10, the `for` loop is summarily skipped, and the flow goes back into this code sequence to backtrack once again, dealing with the cases of "cascaded" backtracking sequences.

 This completes the backtracking mechanism, allowing, as can be easily infered, to obtain the solution of the input grid in the internal matrix.
 As shown in [Main.java](https://github.com/nilostolte/Sudoku/blob/main/src/Main.java), the solution is printed using the function